billy-4md/AngiosQuant/README.md

 ## Structure of the project
 In the "master" branch, all the code of this project is available.
 And it is structures in 3 main folders:
-- node_modules: contains all the files necessary to run and to package this application.
+- **node_modules**: contains all the files necessary to run and to package this application.
 This application was made with [Electron.js](https://github.com/electron/electron)
-- python: Contains all the python code in order to run all the features available in the available such as merging images, segmentation or data extraction.
-It is also in this folder that all the images of the different project will be saved.
-It is the heart of the project as it contains the Flask server, which can create the bridge between the frontend and backend.
+- **python**: Contains all the python code in order to run all the features available in the available such as merging images, segmentation or data extraction.
+It is also in this folder that all the information are stored and it is divided in different parts:
   - "bin": This folder contains all the python library in order to run the code.
 No python installation are necessary on the computer as everything is contained inside the application.
   - "server": It is divided into several parts as well:
-    - "app.py": Flask server.
+    - "app.py": This script is the main python script as it will start the Flask server, used to create the bridge between the frontend and backend.
     - "project": All the information such as images, json,... of a specific project will be store there.
     - "json": All the json files that contain some information important for the application.
+    - "napari_plugin_folder": Contains the plugin for Napari and Hough Transform, added in the Napari viewer, which is added to the application to visualize the different images.
+    - "code_brouillon": Contains all the old version of the python scripts.
+    - "auto_merge.py": Main python script to run the automatic merging process.
+    - "semi_auto_merge.py": Main python script to run the semi-automatic merging process.
+    - "find_pop.py": Main script to generate the excel file, containent the matching population for each cell whithin the image as well as segmented the phalloidin tag.
+    - "utils.py" & "segmentations_tool.py": Contains some fonctions that are used in different scripts.
+    - "napari_launcher.py": Main python script to start the Napari visualizer.
-- web: Contains all the file for the interface of the application.
+- **web**: Contains all the file for the interface of the application.

 ## Features
 PopSeg offers a variety of features organized into several key components of the application: